Qatten: A General Framework for Cooperative Multiagent Reinforcement Learning: Introduction

-In this paper, for the first time, we theoretically derive a generalized formalization of $Q_{tot}$ and $Q^{i}$ for any number of cooperative agents (Theorem~\ref{theorem-linear} and \ref{theorem-multihead}) without introducing additional assumptions or constraints.
-Following the theoretical formalization, we also propose a practical multi-head attention based Q-value mixing network (Qatten) to approximate the global Q-value and the decomposition of individual Q-values.
-Qatten takes advantages of the key-value memory operation to measure the importance of each agent for the global system and the multi-head structure to capture the different high-order partial derivatives of $Q_{tot}$ with respect to $Q^i$ when decomposing.
-Besides, Qatten can be enhanced by the weighted head Q-value and non-linearity mechanisms for greater approximation ability.
-Experiments on the challenging MARL benchmark show that our method obtains the best performance.
-The attention analysis shows that Qatten captures the importance of each agent properly for approximating $Q_{tot}$ and, to some degree, reveals the internal workflow of the $Q_{tot}$'s approximation from $Q^{i}$.
+In this paper, we theoretically derive a decomposing formulation of $Q_{tot}$ by $Q^{i}$ for cooperative agents.
+Following the theoretical results, we propose a practical multi-head attention based Q-value mixing network (Qatten) to approximate the global Q-value.
+Qatten employs the key-value memory operation to explicitly measure the importance of each individual to the global system for transforming individual $Q^{i}$s to $Q_{tot}$ within a multi-head attention structure.
+Experiments on the challenging MARL benchmark show that our method obtains the best performance compared with other popular MARL algorithms.
+The attention analysis further shows how Qatten measures agents with different weights for mixing $Q^{i}$s into $Q_{tot}$ according to each agent's individual properties.

 The remainder of this paper is organized as follows.
-We first introduce the Markov games, Deep-MARL algorithms and attention mechanism in Section~\ref{section:background}.
+We first introduce the Markov games and attention mechanism in Section~\ref{section:background}.
 Then in Section~\ref{section:theory}, we explain the explicit formula for local behavior of cooperative MARL and derive the mathematical relation between $Q_{tot}$ and $Q^{i}$.
-Next, in Section~\ref{section:method}, we present the framework of Qatten in details.
-Furthermore, we validate Qatten in the challenging StarCraft II platform and give the specific analysis including the multi-head attention in Section~\ref{section:experiment}.
+Next, in Section~\ref{section:method}, we present the framework of Qatten in detail.
+Furthermore, we validate Qatten in the challenging StarCraft II platform and give the mixing weight analysis in Section~\ref{section:experiment}.
 Finally, conclusions and future work are provided in Section~\ref{section:conclusion}.